Efficient estimation of error bounds for quantum multiparametric imaging with constraints: Application of the approach to quantum imaging

 on the true value $A$ of the transmission amplitude for the two estimators (blue and orange lines correspond to MLE and Bayesian estimators respectively).
 For each estimator, the MSE is calculated directly from the probability distribution (solid colored lines) and from modified CRB taking the bias into account \cite{eldar2004minimum} (dashed colored lines).
+The details of the calculations are described in Appendix~\ref{app:MSE for 1D}.

 One can notice that in the region I the error strongly depends on the estimator used; changing the bias, one can ``redistribute'' the inaccuracy over the range of the parameter $A$ \cite{eldar2008rethinking}.
-Still, the error remains finite for the whole range $A \in [0, 1]$.
-The details of the calculations are described in Appendix~\ref{app:MSE for 1D}.
+MLE is heavily biased to zero: it maps zero signal $Y = 0$ to $\hat A_\text{MLE}(0) = 0$, while such outcome remains the most probable one for the whole range $A \in [0, A_0]$ with $A_0 = N^{-1/(2n)} \eta^{-1/2} = 0.32$.
+The estimation error is vanishing for $A = 0$, but becomes quite large around the value $A = A_0$.
+On the opposite, the Bayesian estimate takes into account that zero signal is probable for $A \in [0, A_0]$ and maps it to $A_\text{B}(0) \approx A_0 \Gamma(1/n) / \Gamma(1/(2n)) = 0.49 A_0$.
+It is worth also mentioning the modified MLE, introduced in Appendix~5 of Ref. \cite{tsang2017subdiffraction}, where the MLE mapping is overridden by $A_\text{MLE}' = A_0 / 2$ to improve the worst-case estimation error.
+Still, the MSE remains finite for the whole range $A \in [0, 1]$ for the considered estimators.

 Black lines in Fig.~\ref{fig:1D results}(b) correspond to application of basic CRB (namely, Eq.~(\ref{eq:width by FIM 1D})) to the unmodified FI $F(A)$ (solid black line), FI after regularization according to Eq.~(\ref{eq:regularized FIM 1D}) (dotted black line; see Appendix~\ref{app:regularization 1D}), and FI $\tilde F(A)$ regularized and then corrected for the constraints (dot-dashed black line; see Appendix~\ref{app:correction 1D}).
 The regularization procedure resolves the divergence of the basic CRB with unmodified FI at $A = 0$.
 The correction, described in Subsection~\ref{subsec:effective FI}, further improves the error estimate and makes it consistent with the actual inaccuracies indicated by the colored lines in Fig.~\ref{fig:1D results}(b) (up to the strong variation of the error for different estimators in the region I).